AlexV525/dartpad_workshops/implement_lazy_indexed_stack/introduction/instructions.md

 Welcome to the introductory `LazyIndexedStack` workshop for Flutter! 👋

-In this workshop, you will learn how to use the `IndexedStack` in your code, and create a lazy-loading `LazyIndexedStack` to lazily build children only when they're first activated.
+In this workshop, you will learn how to use the `IndexedStack` in your code, and create a lazy-loading `LazyIndexedStack` that builds children on-demand only when they're first activated.

 This workshop is best for folks already familiar with building simple Flutter applications.
 If this is your first time using Flutter, then